Death's Door (video game)

 Death's Door is a 2021 action-adventure game developed by Acid Nerve and published by Devolver Digital.
 It was released for Microsoft Windows, Xbox One and Xbox Series X/S on July 20, 2021, and for the Nintendo Switch, PlayStation 4 and PlayStation 5 on November 23, 2021.
+Ports for Android and iOS were released on December 4, 2023, for Netflix subscribers.

 It received positive reviews upon release, with several publications praising its mechanics, simplicity, and difficulty level, likening it to The Legend of Zelda and Dark Souls games.
 It is also a sequel to Titan Souls.